AnthonyBervas/test/README.rst

 Required Python packages:

-   -pylab
+   - pylab

-   -scipy
+   - scipy

-   -sqlcl.py copy included (queries SDSS database written by Tamas Budavari, JHU -- need version that searches at least DR8which is set by the astro_url and public_url variables)
+   - sqlcl.py copy included (queries SDSS database written by Tamas Budavari, JHU -- need version that searches at least DR8which is set by the astro_url and public_url variables)

 =========================================================================